Capstone-Team-Fast/fast-backend/README.md

 ### Backend:
 For Milestone 2 we have finished all of our API endpoints except for `/route/` post requests.
 All other views and serializers have been completed.

+## Milestone 3: Release Notes

+### Routing algorithm:

+### Backend:
+For Milestone 3 we made small changes to the client and driver models and got the `/route/` api endpoint ready for connection to the routing algorithm app.

 # Installation
 ## Install and update Python